clude/lager/README.md

 `rotate_target` format:

 ```
-empty means do not rename the rotated file to other names, we keep using
+empty: do not rename the rotated file to other names, we keep using
  the same name `error.log`

-string like `./log/t_error.log` means the rotated file will be changed `./log/t_error.log`
+string like `./log/t_error.log`: the rotated file will be changed to `./log/t_error.log`
 ```

 `rotate_type` format:

 ```
-`number` means keep current Count feature, the rotated file name will be `t_error.log.0`
+`number`: keep current Count feature, the rotated file name will be `t_error.log.0`

-`time` means appending timestamp to the rotated file, the file name will
+`time`: appending timestamp to the rotated file, the file name will
  be changed to `t_error.log.20150315120101`
 ```